It’s over 30 years since the Premier League was formed, and in that time there have been countless classic matches.

 Liverpool 9-0 Bournemouth (2022)

-Liverpool had yet to win in the Premier League when Bournemouth made the trip to Anfield last month but Scott Parker’s side rolled over and played dead as the Reds filled their boots.
+Liverpool had yet to win in the Premier League when Bournemouth made the trip to Anfield earlier this season but Scott Parker’s side rolled over and played dead as the Reds filled their boots.

 “I feel sorry for the fans,” Parker said afterwards.
 I feel sorry for the players because we are ill-equipped at this level.
 This does not shine a light for me.
 There are players who are experiencing the Premier League for the first time.